 So while you can still absolutely validate someone with NPD, you may choose to only do so periodically, or to do so in a deliberate, boundaried manner, to ensure you’re not inadvertently fueling emotional abuse, or perpetuating a false sense of connection that is removing any need to change.

-If you suspect you’re in a relationship with a narcissist, I encourage you to seek professional help, as treating NPD—and healing from narcissistic abuse—can be a difficulty journey.
+If you suspect you’re in a relationship with a narcissist, I encourage you to seek professional help, as treating NPD—and healing from narcissistic abuse—can be a difficult journey.

 So, are there times when validation can do more harm than good?
 Yes.
 But so far, I’ve only encountered one.